 - Counterfeit drugs may contain the wrong amount of the active ingredient.
 The active ingredient may be too high which can lead to complications and/or death.
 And on the other hand, the active ingredient could also be too low leading to treatment failure.

 - Counterfeit drugs which contain poisonous substances can cause severe side effects and may result in poisoning which is detrimental to health and also puts an individual at risk of other health complications.

 SIDE EFFECTS OF FAKE DRUGS

-Consumption of fake drugs could lead to variety of health problems.
+Consumption of fake drugs could lead to several health problems.
 These health problems usually depend on the ingredients that make up the counterfeit medicine.
 In the case where the counterfeit medicine does not contain the active ingredients, the

 medicine fails to help the patient get better which ultimately harms the patient.
 Some side effects of counterfeit medicines include nausea, vomiting, diarrhoea, organ failure, and death.

 Counterfeit medicines could lead to an exacerbation of symptoms of a chronic illness.

 KEY PLAYERS IN THE FAKE DRUG BUSINESS

 - Drug manufacturers: these are both the local and foreign manufacturers who produce the counterfeit medicine.